Home » Seller doesn’t want to move

 First, take a look at your contract (Residential Purchase Agreement and any Counter Offers).
 If the contract indicates that possession to the buyer is at close of escrow, the seller cannot arbitrarily change the terms of your contract without your agreement.
 Assuming your contract states that they would vacate at closing, you can refuse to agree to this change in terms.

-Have your real estate agent inform their Realtor® (in writing) that you expect them to honor the terms of the written contract.
-However, in order to force the seller to abide by the contract you might need to hire a real estate attorney.
+Have your real estate agent inform their Realtor (in writing) that you expect them to honor the terms of the written contract.
+However, to enforce the contract, you may need to hire a real estate attorney.
+During escrow, concessions can help the process move more smoothly and reduce conflict.
+If you agree to give the seller extra time, require them to pay your carrying costs (Daily PITI: principal, interest, taxes, and insurance).

 Leave a Reply